okogosov/PPL/README.md

 AddSet - improved source code  (10/6/2023)

-What's new in version 2.0.3 (will be avalable soon)
+What's new in version 2.0.3 (will be available soon)
  - improved error diagnostics, added information about error location (file name and line number)